 How to make gut-friendly sauerkraut at home!

-There’s nothing better than curling up with a comforting meal and getting warm from the inside out.
-Try one of my favourite winter-warming anti-inflammatory meals tonight!
+There’s nothing better than curling up with a comforting meal and getting warm from the inside out – and it’ even better when you know you’re eating nourishing ingredients known to assist your digestion and help control your inflammation levels.
+Try one of my healthy anti-inflammatory meals tonight!

-It’s not just Melbourne who has gone avo mad.
-Avocado and some fresh, healthy salmon gives you an amazing serve of healthy fats… it might be just what the doctor ordered!
+It’s not just Melbournians who have gone avo mad.
+What I love most about this dish (other than the flavour) is that avocado and some fresh, healthy salmon gives you an amazing dose of healthy fats… and it might be just what the doctor ordered this winter!